deshayk/deshayk/README.md

 ![banner](/May22%20Banner.png)

 <h3 align="center">
-    Hi, I'm DeShay, a Blockchain Developer and Technical Writer.
+    Hi, I'm DeShay, a Technical Writer and Web Developer.
 </h3>
 As a life-long learner, I am passionate about knowledge being accessible to and equitable for all.
-I learn and teach by doing so this GitHub repository is a collection of projects, trials, and errors I've worked on as I embark on my journey of becoming a better developer.
+I learn and teach by doing.
+This GitHub repository is a collection of projects, trials, and errors I've worked on as I embark on my journey of becoming a better developer.

 😊 Pronouns: She/Her